mel-project/docs.earendil.network/en/getting-started/run-relay.md

 Replace `<YOUR_IP>` with your server's public IP address.
 Other nodes (both clients and relays) can simply paste this block into the `out_routes` section of their config file to add your relay as a neighbor.

 {% hint style="warning" %}
 To serve users in regions with internet censorship, you should _avoid_ posting your relay's contact information publicly.
-Instead, distribute it in a way that reaches legitimate users but not censors--your relay will be blacklisted if the censor learns its IP address.
+Instead, distribute it in a way that reaches legitimate users but not censors--your relay will be blacklisted if the censor learns its IP address!
 {% endhint %}